Welcome to CORE mental health...

 Child-centred

-Designed to appeal to young children and even the most introverted of pupils.
+Appeals to young children and even introverted pupils.

 Collaborative